'I'm open for business' – National's Paula Bennett becomes a marriage celebrant

-National's Deputy Leader Paula Bennett added marriage and civil union celebrant to her CV over the summer break.
+National's deputy leader Paula Bennett has added marriage and civil union celebrant to her CV over the summer break.

-The Upper Harbour MP said she was "open for business" and looked forward to officiating many weddings in the future.
+The Upper Harbour MP said she was "open for business" and looking forward to officiating many weddings in the future.

-She decided she wanted to marry people after she spent a number of years facilitating funerals.
+Bennett decided she wanted to marry people after she spent a number of years facilitating funerals.

 "It's such an important event to actually try and celebrate someone's life at a time that's filled with so much sadness."